jacobp100/es-css-modules/README.md

 As stated before, jsFiles will recursively look for imports.
 This can be disabled via the `recurse` parameter.

 We use the parser used for ESLint and a default configuration that works for React.
 If you need to override the parser options, you can specify `parserOptions` using the [ESLint format](http://eslint.org/docs/user-guide/configuring#specifying-parser-options).
 You can also specify the entire parser via the `parser` property: to use babel-eslint, set the `parser` to `'babel-eslint'`.
+The default parser and default parser options are exported under the names `defaultParser` and `defaultParserOptions`.

 You can configure how modules are resolved via `resolveOptions`, which is the same as [node-resolve](https://github.com/substack/node-resolve).
-Above the standard options, we add `.css` to the extensions, and modifiy the `isFile` function to reject all `.css.js` files (so it won't try to load files that may be left behind after removing CSS files)
+Above the standard options, we modify the `extensions` to include `.css` files, and modifiy the `isFile` function to reject all `.css.js` files.
+If you need to load `.jsx` files, just add that to the `extensions` to the default resolve options---they're under the name `defaultResolveOptions`.

 The complete options are as follows,